jpdemuth/5_species_DC_evolution/README.md

-# 5_beetles_expression_evolution
+# 5_species_DC_evolution
-Analysis pipeline for inference of ancestral expression states across the phylogeny of 5 beetles species
+Analysis pipeline for inference of ancestral expression states across the phylogeny of 5 beetle species